-The 4 boulders within the landslide that do not show evidence of movement (white circles in Fig. 4), were fitted with sensors programmed with the maximum settings (Appendix 2), due to the fact that they are partly embedded in the landslide and had potential to become detached from the landslide body, and thus given the lower accuracy and coarser scale they could not have detected small, gradual movements even if they had been subjected to them.
+The four boulders within the landslide that do not show evidence of movement (white circles in Fig. 4) were fitted with sensors programmed with the maximum settings (Fig. S2) due to the fact that they are partly embedded in the landslide and had potential to become detached from the landslide body.
+Thus, given the lower accuracy and coarser scale, they could not have detected small, gradual movements even if they had been subjected to them.